iBaby M6S WiFi Review

 In an effort to research and comment on the security and privacy of all WiFi monitors we found information pertaining to a different version of the iBaby monitor, the iBaby M6.
 This monitor was found to have inherent risks built into the design and functionality of the monitor.
 While this doesn't necessarily pertain to the M6S, that we reviewed here we did reach out to the company to help us better understand their take and the steps they have made to improve their security.

 After several failed attempts at contact, including 4 emails and 2 phone calls, we finally received a statement from the co-founder directing us to a 2015 statement posted on their website.
 You can read their statement here.
-You can also read the article we did about the security risk, and the research and testing done to determine the security risk.
+You can also read the article we read about the security risk.

 At this point, we do not know of any security risks related to this particular unit, but we do caution parents to use their best judgment and follow safety guidelines when using this or any WiFi connected camera.